Akaki16/programming-exercises/karvonen_heart_rate/README.md

 ## Description

 Create a program that prompts for your age and your resting heart rate.
-Use the Karvonen for- mula to determine the target heart rate based on a range of intensities from 55% to 95%.
+Use the Karvonen formula to determine the target heart rate based on a range of intensities from 55% to 95%.
 Generate a table with the results as shown in the example output.
 The formula is